 Microtransactions for the big bucks

 After sifting through as many sources as I could find and running some averages, it turns out that a little under half of all adult PC and console players in the US will spend money on in-game purchases.
-The amount of money spent varies from game to game with an average of about $10 per player for casual gaming and a little over $50 for those hard-core gamers out to make a name for themselves.
+The amount of money spent varies from game to game with an average of about $10 per player for casual gaming and a little over $50 for those hard-core gamers playing casino games.

 With 40% of US gamers consisting of adults spending an average of $30 a year for microtransactions, that makes about $120 million dollars a year from just that.
 That’s money in the bank for the gaming industry.